AdobeDocs/advertising.nl-NL/help/creative/creative-libraries/creative-settings-standard.md

 >When you include the creative in an experience, you can replace the default value for any of the click tags with a custom landing page URL to generate a derivation of the base creative.
 -->

 **Etiket:** (Facultatief) om het even welke etiketten om op alle geselecteerde creatieve producten van toepassing te zijn.
-U kunt creatieve elementen filteren op label in verschillende weergaven binnen [!DNL Creative] .
+U kunt creatieve elementen filteren op label in verschillende weergaven binnen [!DNL Creative] en de [!UICONTROL Creative Label] -dimensie opnemen in de [!UICONTROL Custom Creative Report] .

 * Om bestaande etiketten te selecteren, klik ![ neer ](/help/creative/assets/chevron-down.png " "), en selecteer de controledoos naast elk etiket om toe te passen.